the-pgmr/Url-shortner-bot/Readme.md

   </a>
 </p>

-​	This bot will shorten any url with alias or it own.
+​	  This bot will shorten any url with alias or its own.
 Just send a long url and get the shortened url..

 ## Commands